deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Resource status prohibits this operation.
     *   Linked resource in pending delete prohibits operation.
     *   Nameservers are not whitelisted for this TLD.
-    *   Nameservers not specified for this TLD with whitelist.
+    *   Nameservers not specified for domain on TLD with nameserver whitelist.
     *   Registrant is not whitelisted for this TLD.
 *   2306
     *   Cannot add and remove the same value.